kmaaallen/unicorn-attractor-milestone/README.md

 ##### Subscribe form
 - The subscribe form allows logged in users to sign up to a monthly subscription managed through Stripe.
 - The user can input their card details which will be securely handled by stripe.
-- Once subscribed the user sees a message at the top of the subscribe form 'You have successfully subscribed'
+- Once subscribed the user is redirected to user profile and sees a message at the top of the screen 'You have successfully subscribed'
 - If there are any errors with the card or submititng the form error message will appear.
-- This same form is used to allow subscribed users to update their card details.
+- This same form is used to allow subscribed users to update their card details with a similar "You have successfully updated your card details" message.

 ##### Features Left to Implement
 - User profile picture